 2. Place the SL using the Options chart

 2. If you place the stop loss using the Options chart, you will be able to calculate the exact loss beforehand.
-For checking the options chart, you will have to use your broker’s terminal or use some paid third-party site.
+To check the options chart, you must use your broker’s terminal or some paid third-party site.
 TradingView doesn’t provide option charts.
-This method is a bit difficult as compared to the first method.
+This method is a bit difficult compared to the first method.

-4. Now open the options chart of the option that you bought/sold.
+- Now open the options chart of the option you bought/sold.